Kindred — Collaboration Layer

 01The problem

-The problem started after the file was shared
+The real workflow problems started after the file was shared

-Uploading files into Dropbox wasn't really the issue.
+Uploading files into Dropbox usually wasn’t the issue.

-The problems usually started once the file started moving between people.
+The problems started once the file began moving between people.

 Someone shares it in Slack.
 Feedback happens in a meeting.
 Another version gets uploaded later.